dataguy2020/Board-Voting/README.md

 - Automatically e-mail to board members when motino was amended to verify their vote is still accurate
 - Ability to add a vote
 - Ability to modify a vote
+- Ability to disable user in GUI
+- Ability to add user in GUI
+- Ability to be able to add formatting in description (tables, colors, line breaks, etc) in motion description
+- Ability to modify user accesses in the GUI instead of database

 ----------------------
 ## Other Features